telerik/fiddler-everywhere-docs/introduction.md

 ## Trial Version

 Fiddler Everywhere offers a trial with a full-featured version of the tool&mdash;no restrictions!
-What’s more, you are eligible for complete technical support during your trial period in case you have any questions.
+Moreover, you are eligible for complete technical support during your trial period if you have any questions.
 To sign up for a free trial, go [here](https://www.telerik.com/download/fiddler-everywhere).
 The trial version activates only once per each unique machine.

 ## Commercial Licenses